wp-plugins/wp-context-comments/readme.txt

 == Changelog ==

+= 0.4.6 =

+* Major overhaul.
+Comment Hook injection back in backend - php.
+Added possibility to edit comment context in backend when editing comment.

 = 0.4.5 =

 * Moved content modifying back to js because of problems in how php handles regex and bytecode.